How to Give Yourself a Performance Review

 consultant

-By objectively reviewing your progress and creating a plan for improvement, you can recognize future successful efforts and work on your shortcomings.
+• By objectively reviewing your progress and creating a plan for improvement, you can work on your shortcomings and create more opportunities.

-A performance review is a tool to help you become a better and more successful independent professional.
+• Ultimately, regular self-assessments of your performance can help you become a better and more successful independent professional.

-If the words “performance review” spark dread or anxiety, you’re not alone.
+Just the thought of an upcoming performance review can stir up stress and anxiety, even in the most successful employees.
 In the traditional world of work, performance reviews are often time-consuming sessions where employees feel scrutinized or criticized.
 So, why should you put yourself through this process as an independent professional?

 The answer is simple: when done correctly, performance reviews can be a powerful tool to evaluate what you’ve achieved, revisit your goals, and assess how to best move your business forward.
 A performance review is a tool to help you become a better and more successful independent professional.
 Follow these four steps to objectively evaluate your progress and get the most out of your self-review.